 So here are some trending and most popular invitation printing methods by 123WeddingCards to help you choose the best one for your wedding cards and wedding stationery.
-Get all the details about them and get some inspirations for your own invitation printing.
+Get all the details about them and get some inspiration for your own invitation printing.

 1. Digital Printing:

-Digital printing is done in two variants:
+The digital printing method is done in two variants:

 - Digital White Printing: This type of printing first prints white ink as background on the paper, followed by printing colors.
 In this way, the colors look more saturated and bright which adds on an enhanced finish to the card.
 Digital white printing costs a few added cents but it’s totally worth it!